emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 And that's exactly what the typescript compiler is doing behind the scenes!

-This improved `partition` is currently implemented in a branch in prelude.ts, and we'll merge it to master when typescript 2.8.2 is released.
+This improved `partition` is currently implemented in a branch in prelude.ts, to be merged to master when typescript 2.8.2 is released.

 ## Beyond `Option`

 We've talked about discriminated types and type guards in prelude.ts for `Option`.
 But this pattern is applied in a number of contexts in prelude.ts, beyond the case of Option.

-For instance:
+We have:

 * [LinkedList](http://emmanueltouzery.github.io/prelude.ts/latest/apidoc/files/linkedlist.html)
   can be `ConsLinkedList` (non empty) or `EmptyLinkedList`.
 On `ConsLinkedList`,